neythonstreitz/devnet-problem-sets/README.md

 ## How to Use:
 Feel free to use the practice problems in whatever way you feel helps.
-However, the questions are designed as specific "customer scenarios" where you're tasked with using your network automation/progammability skills to help a ficitonal client.
+However, the questions are designed as specific "customer scenarios" where you're tasked with using your network automation/progammability skills to help a fictional client.

 Included in each Scenario are multiple choice, drag and drop, and free response questions.